wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/unattended.rst

     | -h / --help                                     | Shows help                                                                                                     |
     +-------------------------------------------------+----------------------------------------------------------------------------------------------------------------+

 #.
-Copy the ``configurations.tar`` folder to all the servers of the distributed deployment, including the Wazuh server, the Wazuh indexer, and the Wazuh dashboard nodes.
+Copy the ``configurations.tar`` file to all the servers of the distributed deployment, including the Wazuh server, the Wazuh indexer, and the Wazuh dashboard nodes.
 This can be done by using, for example, ``scp``.

 2. Wazuh indexer nodes installation